Who This Scenario Is For

 | Less: Professional Tax | -₹200 | -₹200 | -₹200 |

-Best Option: Old regime with optimized deductions gives you ₹3,23,667 monthly in-hand — ₹10,833 more than new regime.
-Annual savings of ₹1,30,000.
-Plus, you stay safely below the surcharge threshold, avoiding potential ₹1.17L surcharge if additional income pushes you over ₹50L.
+Best Option: Old regime with optimized deductions gives you ₹3,23,667 monthly in-hand - just ₹650 more than new regime (₹3,23,017).
+Annual savings of ₹7,800 vs new regime.
+The real advantage of old regime at 50 LPA is surcharge protection - deductions keep you safely below ₹50L if you have additional income.

 Understanding the Comparison